toslali-ibm/llm-d-benchmark/docs/lifecycle.md

 To re-execute only individual steps (full name or number):

 ```
-./setup/standup.sh --step 08_smoketest.sh
+./setup/standup.sh --step 10_smoketest.sh
 ./setup/standup.sh -s 7
 ./setup/standup.sh -s 3-5
 ./setup/standup.sh -s 5,7
 ```

-Once llm-d is fully deployed, an experiment can be run.
+Once `llm-d` is fully deployed, an experiment can be run.
 This script takes in different options where you can specify the harness, workload, etc. if they are not specified as a part of your scenario.

 ```
 ./run.sh